kvashenaya/building_segmentation/README.md

 ﻿YOLOv8 segmentation model

 Building-detection-dataset should be annotated in YOLOv8 format

-Put your dataset into the 'datasets' directory
+Put your dataset into the 'datasets' directory in the root directory

 The next folders should be in your datasets directory:
 * test
 * train